Create a simple admin project dashboard using Dash.#

 “Making cards interactive.”#

 For now, the dashboard looks nice, but it lacks interactivity.
 We will add a button to each card and bind the click to a function.
 Before digging into the code, let’s analyze our needs.
-For creating a card, we need a title and data.
+To create a card, we need a title and data.
 This data comes from the get_value_if_no_exception function, which returns a tuple.
 It is made of the status of the request and the result of it.
 We need an id to react to the click event because we want to include a button in the card and add interactivity.
 We will also have an icon to make the button nicer.

 The click event will pop up a window, showing some information.
 This leads to Code 10.
 Of course, we have to adapt this code to our specific needs.
 To run this, you will need to import the following missing dependencies: